zencart/documentation/content/user/email/emails_not_received.md

 ---
 title: Emails are not received or sending
-description: Zen Cart Emails are not received or sending
+description: Deliverability issues with Zen Cart Emails
 category: email
 weight: 10
 ---